blairium/ltu-thesis/README.md

 This is a slightly modified version of [Bashimao's](https://github.com/bashimao/ltu-thesis) La Trobe latex template based on the classicthesis thesis template by [André Miede](https://bitbucket.org/amiede/classicthesis).

-T've made slight changes so that the margins meet the requirements of the physics department.
+I've made slight changes so that the margins meet the requirements of the physics department.
 I've changed the language to Australian.
-I've also added an acronym page.
+I've also added an acronym page and appendices.

+Most importantly, I've uploaded it to [Overleaf](https://www.overleaf.com/) as a [template](https://www.overleaf.com/latex/templates/unofficial-la-trobe-university-template/zqzzvmxvbxqg).

 ## Organization